Elizabeth Bugie: Career

 Bugie worked on antimicrobials which could protect plants from Dutch elm disease.
 In 1944 Bugie, Waksman and Albert Schatz identified streptomycin in cultures of soil organisms, an antibiotic which was found to be active against Mycobacterium tuberculosis.
 Bugie was told that it was not important for her name to be on the patent as she would "one day get married and have a family".
 Waksman went on to win the Nobel Prize for Medicine in 1952 and took all the credit for the discovery of streptomycin.
 Waksman claimed that Bugie was more involved in the discovery than Schatz.
 Waksman also wrote articles about his discovery, rarely mentioning help he had received.
 Bugie was eventually awarded 0.2% of the royalties for streptomycin.
 After the discovery of streptomycin, Bugie worked on micromonosporin, a pigmented glycoprotein which was active against gram-positive bacteria.
 Bugie worked for Merck & Co., evaluating pyrazinoic acid and penicillin as antibiotics against mycobacterium tuberculosis.
 Bugie developed several antimicrobial substances.

 Personal life and death

 After graduating, Bugie married Francis Joseph Gregory, who also worked as a microbiologist in the Waksman lab.
 Bugie eventually returned to academia to get a degree in library science after raising her family.
 Bugie's daughter, Eileen Gregory, is a microbiologist at Rollins College. and has stated that her mother "did research not for notoriety but for love of science".

 Bugie died on April 10, 2001.
+She died still not being on the patent for Streptomycin.